Wolverin-e/PathFinding/README.md

 	- **'x'** in a cell shows that that action will not be available in that controller state.
 	- **'<>'** around a word shows that the word is a controller state Machine transition from a state to another state.
 	- under **'----'** are the states from which the controller state Machine is going to pass through
+	- Toggle DarkMode is allowed in every state.
+It doesn't cause any state changes.
 <p align="center">
 	<img src=".readme/imgs/Diagrams/ControlBarActionTable.png">
 </p>